Linear Dependence of Post-irradiation Input Bias Currents on Pre-irradiation Values in Silicon Bipolar Microcircuits: Introduction

 \section{Introduction}

 Linear bipolar microcircuits, such as operational amplifiers and voltage comparators, are widely used in space applications.
 Under persistent ionizing irradiations from the space, the electric properties of these devices will degrade, with the input bias current (IBC) usually as the most sensitive parameter.
 The variability of the total ionizing dose (TID) degradation of these devices is an important yet quite unexplored field.
-Manufacturer-to-manufacturer, lot-to-lot, wafer-to-wafer, part-to-part, and channel-to-channel response variabilities have been studied for several bipolar devices~\cite{Blair1963_IEEETNS10-35, Krieg2001_2001IEEENSREC-167, Pease1996_IEEEREDW-28, Johnston1979_IEEETNS26-4769, Kruckmeyer2008_2008IEEEREDW-110, Kruckmeyer2009_2009ECRECS-586, Gorelick2004_IEEETNS51-3679, Guillermin2016_RADECS2016-1, Bozovich2017_2017IEEEREDW-1, song2020defect,song2020origin}.
-Large manufacturer variability was found for voltage comparators LM111/LM211/LM311.
+Manufacturer-to-manufacturer, lot-to-lot, wafer-to-wafer, part-to-part, and channel-to-channel response variabilities have been studied for several bipolar devices~\cite{Blair1963_IEEETNS10-35, Krieg2001_2001IEEENSREC-167, Pease1996_IEEEREDW-28, Johnston1979_IEEETNS26-4769, Barnaby2000Origins, Kruckmeyer2008_2008IEEEREDW-110, Kruckmeyer2009_2009ECRECS-586, Ladbury2009Statistical, Xapsos2017Inclusion,Elushov2016Taking, Gorelick2004_IEEETNS51-3679, Guillermin2016_RADECS2016-1, Bozovich2017_2017IEEEREDW-1, song2020defect,song2020origin}.
+Large manufacturer variability was found for voltage comparators LM111, LM211, and LM311.
 The total dose degradation of the IBC varies by a factor of 100 among manufacturers, as the physical layout of these transistors is different for each vendor~\cite{Krieg2001_2001IEEENSREC-167}.
 The response variability of 108A-type operational amplifier was compared at the diffusion lot, wafer, and sub-wafer levels for breakout transistors as well as complete circuits.
-It was found that the lower specification devices from the same wafer or diffusion lot could be used as test samples to determine the hardness of the low-yield 108A devices~\cite{Johnston1979_IEEETNS26-4769}.
-Test of amplifiers LM124, LM111, and LM119, as well as comparators LM139 and LM193 from National Semiconductor reveals that the channel-to-channel variability was minor compared with the unit-to-unit or the wafer-to-wafer variation~\cite{Kruckmeyer2008_2008IEEEREDW-110,Kruckmeyer2009_2009ECRECS-586}.
-It is found that the lot-to-lot variability of amplifiers LM111, LM124, OP-27, OP-484, RH1014, and RH1056 can be altered by prior neutron irradiations on the samples~\cite{Gorelick2004_IEEETNS51-3679}.
+It was found that the lower specification devices from the same wafer or diffusion lot could be used as test samples to determine the hardness of the low-yield 108A devices~\cite{Johnston1979_IEEETNS26-4769}. {A strong part-to-part response variation is found in a voltage comparator LM111, for which the low doping of the substrate PNP input transistors was identified as the dominating mechanism~\cite{Barnaby2000Origins}.
+Besides, an operational amplifier LM124 was found to exhibit a much weaker part-to-part response variation, which was attributed to the difference in the radiation-induced oxide defect build-up and circuit effects in this device~\cite{Barnaby2000Origins}.} Test of amplifiers LM124, LM111, and LM119, as well as comparators LM139 and LM193 from National Semiconductor reveals that the channel-to-channel variability was minor compared with the unit-to-unit or the wafer-to-wafer variation~\cite{Kruckmeyer2008_2008IEEEREDW-110,Kruckmeyer2009_2009ECRECS-586}. {The influence of dataset size and statistical model on the bounding estimates of TID degradation was examined and a method for selecting the model with greatest predictive power was developed~\cite{Ladbury2009Statistical}.
+Recently, inclusion of radiation environment variability in TID hardness assurance methodology has also been discussed~\cite{Xapsos2017Inclusion,Elushov2016Taking}.} Besides, it is found that the lot-to-lot variability of amplifiers LM111, LM124, OP-27, OP-484, RH1014, and RH1056 can be altered by prior neutron irradiations on the samples~\cite{Gorelick2004_IEEETNS51-3679}.